ParasRana123/Plinkoo/README.md

 npm run dev
 ```

-6. **Additionally you can also use the HTML version of this application by nacigating to `version-1`**
+6. **Additionally you can also use the HTML version of this application by navigating to `version-1`**

 ```bash
 cd vesrion-1